udacity/create-your-own-adventure/english/marshmallow.md

 You start your way through the tunnel but you feel something coming [on](blackout/blackout.md)

 For the love of Matt Murdock [Daredevil](watch-movie/Daredevil-marshmallows/daredevil-marshmallows.md)

+So what to do next?
+Three doors appear and all other ways out disappear.
+So you pick the [right door](mysterydoor/mysterydoor.md)